-Once analysis has been performed using the Type a Known Species or the Type among Multiple Species workflow, the best matching reference is listed in the Result Metadata table (figure 12.1, see column Best match).
+Once analysis has been performed using the Type Among Multiple Species workflow, the best matching reference is listed in the Result Metadata table (figure 10.1, see column Best match).

 If all your samples share the same common reference, you can proceed to additional analyses without delay.

 However there are cases where your samples have different Best match reference for a particular MLST scheme.
 And because creating a SNP Tree require a single common reference, you will need to identify the best matching common reference for all your samples using a K-mer Tree, as well as subsequently re-map your samples to this common reference.

 If you already know the common reference for the sample you want to use to create a SNP tree, you can directly specify that reference in the re-map workflow.
 Otherwise, finding a common reference is described in more details in section 11.2.

 In short, to identify a common reference across multiple clades within the Result Metadata Table:

 - Select samples to which a common best matching references should be identified.

 - Click on the Find Associated Data () button to find their associated Metadata Elements.